Art: The UDC Edge

 Curriculum and Requirements in the Art Program

-The Bachelor’s Degree in Art program offers courses in conceptual thinking, drawing, design, photography and digital media.
+The art program offers courses in conceptual thinking, drawing, design, photography, and digital media.
 Advanced studio and art history courses help students synthesize diverse art techniques and theories.

-Transfer students, including those coming from UDC’s Community College, can submit an application and portfolio to be considered for admission into the four-year program.
-Students must submit their application through the Registrar’s office, meet the requirements (including a “B” average in all major courses), and successfully complete the portfolio review to be admitted.
+Transfer students, including those from UDC’s Community College, can submit an application and portfolio to be considered for admission into the four-year program.
+Students must submit their application through the Registrar’s Office, meet the requirements (including a”C” average or higher), and successfully complete the portfolio review to be admitted.

-- Studio Art (BA, 120 credits) – Including advanced studio courses in the areas of painting, sculpture, printmaking, ceramics, and figure drawing
+- Studio Art (BA, 120 credits) – Includes advanced studio courses in the areas of painting, sculpture, printmaking, ceramics, and figure drawing

-- Graphic Design (BA, 120 credits) – Including communication design courses that explore logos, posters, digital typography, web design, illustration, and animation
+- Graphic Design (BA, 120 credits) – Includes communication design courses that explore logos, posters, digital typography, web design, illustration, and animation

-- Photography (BA, 120 credits) – Including darkroom and digital photography classes, as well as exposure to photographic lighting, commercial photography, and experimental photography
+- Photography (BA, 120 credits) – Includes darkroom and digital photography classes, as well as exposure to photographic lighting, commercial photography, and experimental photography

 Student Organizations and Activities in the Art Program

-The UDC Art Student Union and the UDC Photo Club bring students together to exchange ideas, take field trips, listen to guest lecturers, and network within their creative discipline.
+Student organizations within the UDC Art Program provide opportunities for connection, collaboration, and the exchange of creative ideas.
+The UDC Art Students Union and the UDC Photo Club bring students together for social events, field trips, presentations by guest lecturers, and networking within their creative discipline.

 Faculty Spotlight: UDC Art Program